gardener/logging/docs/usage/README.md

 2. Log in following the steps described in the [Acccessing Grafana](#accessing-grafana) section.
 3. Choose the ***Explore*** tab (upper left side of the screen).
 ![Grafana Explore Tab](images/explore-logs.png)
-You can create a custom log filters based on the predefined labels used in `Loki`.
+You can create a custom log filters based on the predefined labels used in `Vali`.
 The following properties can be managed in the `Explore` tab:
-- `Datasource` (top left corner) should be set on Loki
+- `Datasource` (top left corner) should be set on Vali
 - `Timerange` (top right corner) is used to filter logs over a different period of time
-- `Label Selector` (top left corner) is used to filter logs based on the `Loki`'s labels and their values.
+- `Label Selector` (top left corner) is used to filter logs based on the `Vali`'s labels and their values.
 For example:
 `pod_name="kube-apiserver-1234-1234"` or you can use a regular expression (regex): `pod_name=~"kube-apiserver.+"`
 - `Severity` (left side of the screen).
 This option is used to filter log messages with specific severity.